 With the help of the Mustang Heritage Foundation, military veterans choose a BLM mustang, untouched by humans, and transform the horse in approximately 8 weeks to a gentle, adoptable equine companion.
 The veteran experiences the transformation from “wild to mild” within the horse, while learning marketable vocational skills and gaining on-the-job training for a future occupation in the equine industry if they choose.
 The previously wild horses is available for adoption by the veteran participant or placed into new homes.

 ARE YOU NEXT?

-Mustang Heritage Foundation is seeking veterans to participate in the next session.
+Mustang Heritage Foundation is seeking veterans to participate.
 Prior horse experience is recommended, but not necessary.

 For more information please contact

 or call 512-869-3225

 MHF offers you to give veterans opportunities that is active and often challenging.
 Working with the mustang is an experience that connects the veterans with an animal in need.
 This program has successfully helped veterans lead more productive lives both on the job and at home.
 The MHF Veterans Program is completely reliant on donations.
 You can be a part of a mustang or veterans life and give them the chance for change by donating today.